Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

 These results, based on collimated molecular beams with prescribed incidence angle and speed, provide detailed insight into GSI and show that graphene-coated alumina behaves more similarly to graphite than to bare alumina.
 However, these beam-type simulations are conditional on a narrowly defined initial molecular state.
 To overcome this limitation, we now move from fixed, collimated beams\textemdash chosen previously to enable a direct comparison with molecular-beam experiments\textemdash to a configuration more relevant for assessing coating performance under realistic flow conditions.
 In this complementary approach, initial molecular velocities are randomly assigned by sampling from the equilibrium distribution at a given gas temperature.
 Molecules thus impinge with a distribution of incidence angles and kinetic energies (details in Sec.
-S3 of the SM).
+S4 of the SM).
 The theoretical foundations of this stochastic initialization have been extensively discussed in the literature and will not be repeated here~\cite{thoudam_2024,andric_2018,yamanishi_1999,mehta_2017}.
-In many practical situations, the initial molecular state is not fixed as in a molecular-beam experiment but reflects a thermalized gas, which makes this approach particularly well suited for evaluating the drag of candidate surface coatings.
+In many practical situations, the initial molecular state is not fixed as in a molecular-beam experiment but reflects a thermalized gas.

 Accommodation coefficients (ACs) provide a compact and widely used measure of gas-surface scattering, quantifying the efficiency of momentum and energy transfer during collisions, which could be defined as